Sandrs89/Labirous/README 1. SSH (SFTP).md

 ## ################################################################
 # 1. SSH (SFTP)
-SSH или Secure Shell - This is a protocol for secure access from one computer to another over a network.
+SSH or Secure Shell - This is a protocol for secure access from one computer to another over a network.

  ## 1.1 Step: